Nicholas Christenfeld: Title IX Investigations and Dismissal

-Christenfeld was fired from his tenured professorship and stripped of emeritus status after a year-long investigation found he had violated Title IX by emailing a female student pornography in 2018.
-He had previously been the subject of five separate complaints, including substantiated allegations of sexual misconduct on university property and undisclosed romantic relationships with students.
+Christenfeld was dismissed from his tenured professorship and denied emeritus status after a year-long investigation found he had violated Title IX by accidentally emailing a female student pornography in 2018.
+He had previously been the subject of five separate complaints, including allegations of sexual misconduct on university property and undisclosed romantic relationships with students.
 However, the university determined none of the prior complaints warranted significant disciplinary action.